sirgallo/ads/Readme.md

 # Atomic Data Structures

-A collection of atomic data structures meant to be used in concurrent environments
+A collection of atomic data structures meant to be used in concurrent environments.
+These aim to be thread safe and non blocking, utilizing atomic operations like Compare-and-Swap to update the following data structures.

 ## Installation